lab-midas/autoPETCTIV/README.md

 Pre-simulated clicks for the entire FDG+PSMA training database can be found in `simulate_clicks/FDG_PSMA_PETCT_pre-simulated-clicks.zip`.

 ### Task 2: Longitudinal CT
-Pre-simulated clicks for the entire longitudinal CT training database can be found in `simulate_clicks/...`
+Pre-simulated clicks for the entire longitudinal CT training database are bundled with the database release.

 ## Evaluation metrics
 Evaluation code for the autoPET/CT IV challenge according to [here](https://autopet-iv.grand-challenge.org/evaluation-and-ranking/) can be found in: `evaluation_metrics/evaluation_metrics.py`